tommyzhng/person-tracking-drone/README.md

 Direction / Yaw:

 The code returns the center of a person by taking the average of the X coordinates of the bounding boxes.
 Then it calculates the percentage of pixels that it is away from the center of the screen.
-This is passed to a PID controller and then to a drone function to turn the drone.
+This is passed to a PD controller and then to a drone function to turn the drone.

 Forward / Backwards Movement:

 The code uses the bounding box height to determine how far a person is.
 It calculates a relative area using the Y distance of the bounding box.
 The Y axis was chosen over the X distance since the latter can be easily manipulated by spreading arms.
-This is passed to another PID controller to determine the drone's movement.
+This is passed to a P controller to determine the drone's movement.

 **Person Tracking Demo:**